 - 8×24 matrix of 192 backlit RGB keys.

 - Class compliant USB-MIDI interface.
-Tested on PC, Mac, iOS, and Android.
+Tested on PC, Mac, and iOS.

 - MIDI note and clock input (clock makes the red menu button pulsate in tempo).

 - Reactive — to both input and output — highlighting of individual keys/notes.

 - Customizable highlights layout (tonic, frets, “normal” keys).

 - Three fixed velocity modes: 127, 100, and 75.